Sofka Zinovieff

-Sofka Zinovieff (born 1961) is a British author and journalist.
+Sofka Euridice Zinovieff (born 1961) is a British author and journalist.

 Early life

 Zinovieff was born in London.
 Her parents were Peter Zinovieff and Victoria Gala Heber-Percy.
 Her paternal grandparents were White Russians who had left Soviet Russia for the United Kingdom shortly after the October Revolution.
 Zinovieff would later write a biography of her grandmother, Sofka Skipwith.
 Her maternal grandfather was the noted eccentric aristocrat Robert Heber-Percy, whose property, including the Faringdon House estate in Oxfordshire, she inherited at the age of 25; through him she is a descendant of Algernon Percy, 1st Earl of Beverley, of the family of the Dukes of Northumberland.

 She grew up in Putney in south-west London, where her father was founder of Britain's first synthesizer manufacturer, Electronic Music Studios (London) Ltd. She studied social anthropology at Cambridge University.
-Later she gained a PhD after living and carrying out research in the Peloponnese.
+This included a PhD, based on ethnographic research in the Peloponnese.
+The PhD was awarded in 1990.

 Career

 Zinovieff has worked as a journalist and book reviewer for various British publications.
-She has written several books, from memoirs and biographies to novels.
+She has written books in several genres, including memoirs, biographies and novels.
+Her first novel, The House on Paradise Street, explores the legacy of the Greek Civil War through the life of an Athenian family.
+Papargyriou praises the book for being unusual among novels on Greece in English, because it avoids an Orientalist perspective.